PROJECT FARMLAND

 Our Vision

-Imagine a place where the land feels alive, neighbors feel like family, and every household has its own productive ground to care for.
-Close enough to truly know your neighbors, yet with enough space to grow a substantial garden or keep a few small livestock.
-Sitting on your porch watching the sunset, you’ll know you’ve found the perfect balance.
+At Project Farmland, our vision is to build a community where the land feels alive, neighbors feel like family, and every household has its own productive ground to care for.
+Close enough to truly know your neighbors, yet with enough space to grow a substantial garden or keep a few small livestock animals.

-Project Farmland is intentionally designed to be different from ordinary development.
-It’s not just a place to live.
-It’s a living, breathing working landscape where families grow food, share resources, and raise their kids with dirt on their hands and neighbors who truly know each other.
+It’s not just a standard subdivision - small lot, no connection to neighbors or community.
+There are plenty of those in the Treasure Valley.
+Project Farmland will be a living, breathing, working landscape where families grow food, share resources, and raise their kids with dirt on their hands and neighbors who truly know each other.

-• A big community barn for gatherings and mentorship
+• Experience true community at The Barn for gatherings and mentorship

-• Kids learning where food actually comes from
+• Kids learn where food actually comes from

-From thoughtfully designed tiny homes to larger one-acre-plus farmsteads, we’re creating a range of options so different families — young couples, growing families, empty-nesters — can all put down real roots here.
+From thoughtfully designed tiny homes to larger one-acre-plus farmsteads, we’re creating a range of options so different families — young couples, growing families, empty-nesters and seniors — can all put down real roots here.

-This is small-farm living made attainable, sustainable, and and built so families can create something meaningful to pass on to the next generation.
+This is small-farm living made attainable, sustainable, and designed to create something meaningful to pass on to the next generation.

 LEARN MORE about our homesite types here.